andytoh78/MarketBasketAnalysis/README.md

 df_support
 ```

-### The above code snippet will return a table showing the frequency of each item across all transactions in the dataset.
+### The above code snippet will return a table showing the support of each item across all transactions in the dataset.
 For example, Milk appears in 60% of the transactions, while Spinach appears in 40%. ​

 | Item       |Support |
 |:-----------|:----   |